I’m slowly amassing a collection.

 I’ve written serials before, and though I enjoyed it, they are truly the least-read stories on my website.
 But the main reason I don’t write sequels is that I just like leaving things open ended.
 It’s too easy to fall into the trap of piling on the action until “Frat-Fuck-Fest-Part-32” becomes an orgy with Sam Worthington and his passel of cousins.
 You know – unrealistic.

 But still, it’s fun to wonder about what might happen if certain stories were continued.
 Recently a reader named Matt suggested a sequel to Dr. Craig, and it gave me the idea to post a poll and allow readers to pick one story, to which I will then write a sequel.

 If I only get five votes, I probably won’t do it.
 If I do get an adequate response, I will compose a sequel to whichever story garners the most votes, and I’ll post it on my next scheduled update, February of 2010.

 I chose these five stories based on their popularity and also on whether I thought they’d be fun to continue.
 The poll will close on January 6 January 3 (sorry, I didn’t realize I’d get as many votes as I’m getting and I don’t feel like waiting that long).
-Please vote!Sorry, there are no polls available at the moment.
+Please vote!

 Good to remember around this time of year: shopping centers are often the best places to watch sunsets – a combination of wide open parking-lot horizons, plus (at least in my hilly western-Pennsylvania town) the fact that most shopping centers are built above the road.